 The Choir voted to change its name to Kerrier Male Choir in November 2014 and enjoyed an enthusiastic year under Alastair Taylor’s direction completing 18 concerts.

 Alastair's career took him into mainstream school teaching in late 2015 and Kerrier Male Choir was delighted to welcome Roger Pinsent as new Musical Director who took over in February 2016.
-Unfortunately Roger is returning to Surrey for family reasons at the end of the year and the choir is delighted to welcome JANETTE EATHORNE as the new Musical Director to continue the choir's development.
+Unfortunately Roger had to return to Surrey for family reasons at the end of the year and the choir was delighted to welcome JANETTE EATHORNE as the new Musical Director to continue the choir's development.

 The Choir is always looking to recruit new members and you can be assured of a very friendly welcome and an enjoyable evening of singing.
 If you would like to become a member of the Choir please come along to Sainsbury's cafe, Helston where practices are now held every Monday evening, commencing at 7.30 p.m. or contact the Secretary via the contact page.